RobG66/Gamelist-Manager/README.md

 ## What it does

-Manage and scrape game metadata and media from ArcadeDB, ScreenScraper, or EmuMovies.
+Manage and scrape gamelist metadata and media from ArcadeDB, ScreenScraper, or EmuMovies.
 Edit hundreds of games at once.
 Manage large ROM collections without touching gamelist xml files directly.
+Works directly with Batocera and Retrobat.
+ES-DE support is being considered.

 **Scraping**
 - Choose different available sources for each many media types.